kdeldycke/awesome-engineering-team-management/readme.md

 - [How to be a Manager – A step-by-step guide to leading a team](https://getweeklyupdate.com/manager-guide) - A full, detailed guide on modern management practices.

+- [On being an Engineering Manager](https://ruiper.es/f746f5b7fff042c0a2565b6e36d236a4) - Some of these points needs nuance, but others are a good taste of things to come for first-time managers.

 - [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): “'Bad things' happen for the person accountable, whereas the person responsible can move on to the next project.”

 - “It is a job where your goal is to try disappoint people most slowly.” ([source](https://news.ycombinator.com/item?id=18222488)).